Aboudjem/ERC-3643/README.md

 ## Conclusion

-Raptor, as a lighter and more optimized version of T-Rex (ERC-3643), is designed to bring the power of security tokens to the
+Raptor, as a lighter and more optimized version of T-Rex (ERC-3643), is designed to bring the power of security tokens to the community in an accessible and understandable format.
+Dive